Online activity prediction via generalized Indian buffet process models: Numerical Implementation

 \section{Numerical Implementation}

-The theoretical results derived in Section \ref{sec:bnp_method} yield close form expression for Bayesian point estimators, in the form of posterior expectations of functionals of interest, as well as uncertainty quantification, in the form of credible intervals.
-Crucially, the expressions found depend on key parameters $(\alpha, c, \beta)$ in the case of Be-SP-SP and \tgmodel models and $(\alpha, c, \beta, r)$ for the \nbmodel model.
+The theoretical results derived in Section \ref{sec:bnp_method} yield closed-form expressions for Bayesian point estimators and posterior predictive summaries.
+Crucially, the expressions found depend on key parameters $(\alpha, c, \beta)$ in the case of \bemodel and \tgmodel models and $(\alpha, c, \beta, r)$ for the \nbmodel model.
+Posterior credible intervals can also be computed from the predictive distributions, although the empirical analysis below focuses on point forecasts and duration-planning accuracy.

-Inspecting, for instance, the expectation of $\news{D_0}{D_1}$ in \cref{eq:u_estim} sheds light on the role played by the different parameters, cf. \cref{fig:u_vals}.
+Inspecting, for instance, the expectation of $\news{D_0}{D_1}$ in \Cref{eq:u_estim} sheds light on the role played by the different parameters, cf. \Cref{fig:u_vals}.
 However, it is clear that there is a strong interplay between such parameters, making prior elicitation hard.
 For instance, $\news{D_0}{D_1}$ is an increasing function of $\alpha$ and $c$ a decreasing function of $\beta$.
 Moreover, prior elicitation must be carried out experiment-by-experiment, which is time-consuming and infeasible in large-scale applications of A/B tests, where thousands of tests are performed daily.
 Hence, we take an empirical Bayesian approach and estimate such parameters from the available data.
-Compared to being ``fully Bayesian'', i.e., assuming prior distributions for such hyperparameters, our strategy is more scalable as it does require performing Markov chain Monte Carlo simulations.
+Compared to being ``fully Bayesian'', i.e., assuming prior distributions for such hyperparameters, our strategy is more scalable as it does not require performing Markov chain Monte Carlo simulations.